What is Unimal?

 The Unimal language is

-built-in capabilities, but in general, the Unimal code is going to be
+capabilities, but in general, the Unimal code is going

 The good news is that

-number of Application Notes; they can be downloaded separately or viewed
+of Application Notes; they can be downloaded separately

 Any debugging aids? (